 But where do you start?
 If your practice is like most, you probably don’t have a huge marketing budget or a dedicated marketing staff.
 You don’t have time to research and master the intricacies of things like SEO, SEM, and paid advertising.
 Plus, the Internet filled with the listings of thousands of other physicians.
 How can you stand out?

 Luckily there are a few things you can do, and you don’t need to be a marketing expert to do them.
-With these five tips, you’ll increase your practice’s online footprint and attract new patients.
+With these five tips, you’ll improve your medical practice’s online footprint and attract new patients.

 Bonus Tip: To give yourself some context before taking these steps, do a few test Google searches of your practice’s name, your name, and keywords for your specialty (e.g. primary care, family doctor, general practitioner) in your city or area.
 This will give you an idea of where you’re coming up in searches now, so you can set goals to increase your practice’s online exposure.